 於是Therefore by Hong Kong artist G.E.M Tang as Merlot design.
 I borrowed small graphical elements from the Victorian style music video and darker mood.

 REAL?, an English song by Japanese rock star, Miyavi, is a pale ale can design.
 Instead of an elegant bottle of alcohol I opted for something more casual such as a chill can of beer.
 To give it a stronger and sleek look, it was designed as a tall 500ml can instead of the standard 355ml.
 I went for a very bold design, grabbing typographical elements from the music video to match the upbeat song of this guitar god.

 Catch those beats with Don Diablo's 'Head Up' translated into tequila!
 I borrowed the neon type from the lyric video to stay true to the vibe that was intended for the song.

 醜八怪 Cabernet Sauvignon

 醜八怪translating to 'ugly beast' by Chinese singer, Joker Xue, is a Cabernet Sauvignon design I did for Valentine's Day.
 While it seems like a very unfitting song for a day about love, the juxtaposition was an interesting concept.
 I chose a romantic heavy bodied red wine to match the dark tones of the song.

 For a lighter note, here is rice milk design inspired from the performance of the song 孩子 Child, by Chinese singer Hua Chen Yu.
 I chose rice milk instead of regular cow's milk for ethical reasons regarding the dairy industry.
 While cow's milk is difficult to eliminate in daily diets, I like to use design as a stepping stone to promote a more ethical alternative.

-This is 煙火裡的塵埃 translating to 'The Ashes from the Fireworks' also by Hua Chen Yu as a botle of whisky and charcoal ice cream.
+This is 煙火裡的塵埃 translating to 'The Ashes from the Fireworks' also by Hua Chen Yu as a botle of whiskey.